NickLowery/StoryCircles/README.md

 game.
 Users can register, log in, and then start or join a group (I call it a Circle) where they play the game.

 All the users are updated in real time with other users' input in their Circle.
-I used the Channels library to make this work.
+Story Circles uses the Channels library to make this work.
+All the information about the state of the game is stored in the Circle model (and the Story model for the text) and Channels interfaces with the models and communicates with the users through websockets.

 Users can only type a word on their turn, and the app does some basic enforcement of rules of the game: